etthann/etthann/README.md

 I'm currently diving deep into C/C++ and hardware-level programming.
 Here's what I'm building right now:

 * 🚀 Designing and implementing a **flight control stack** for a Rocket
+* 🤖 Currently developing on a Unitree G1 Robot

 🌱 Outside of engineering, I love reading, currently working my way through *The Handmaid's Tale*.